Adolescent Autonomy, Participation, and Advocacy Critical for Increasing HPV Vaccine Uptake

 Public health programs must engage and partner with young people to build trust and find solutions that meet their dynamic and diverse needs through human-centered design, which reduces the risk of developing unnecessary programs while allowing communities and adolescents involved to generate ideas and prioritize their needs.

-Programming must embrace a multisectoral approach that includes, engages with, and empowers adolescents, who have the ability to improve not only their present health but their future health and, subsequently, their children’s health.
+Programming must embrace a multisectoral approach that includes, engages with, and amplifies adolescents, who have the ability to improve not only their present health but their future health and, subsequently, their children’s health.
 Adolescents talk with each other and influence their peers, with the proper awareness and inclusion provided by human-centered campaigns and youth ambassador-style programs, adolescents have the power to sway the present and change the future.

 Young people have already demonstrated their resilience, power, and passion.
 Mai Thi Thuan, Yusuf Baluch, Nyombi Morris, and Greta Thunberg are a handful of global youth activists who have loudly and actively demonstrated their capacity to change the world.